xujianscut/JianXu.github.io/_pages/about.md

 author_profile: true
 ---

 I am Jian Xu.
 I received my Ph.D. in Computational Mathematics and Electronic Information from South China University of Technology (SCUT) in December 2025, under the supervision of Professor Delu Zeng.
 I am currently a research intern at the RIKEN Center for Advanced Intelligence Project (AIP) in Japan, supervised by Professor Qibin Zhao.
-My research interests lie at the intersection of probabilistic machine learning, stochastic processes, generative models, differential equations, and large language models.

-I aim to integrate advanced mathematical tools with machine learning, focusing primarily on generative models and Bayesian methods such as Gaussian processes, to build principled and efficient inference frameworks.
-I have published multiple first-author papers in top-tier venues including **ICML (Oral, Top 1%)**, **AAAI**, **IEEE Transactions on Neural Networks and Learning Systems (TNNLS)**, **Knowledge-Based Systems (KBS)**, and **AISTATS**.
-Several other works are currently under review at prestigious conferences and journals such as **NeurIPS** and **TPAMI**.
+My research lies at the intersection of probabilistic machine learning, stochastic processes, generative modeling, differential equation-based methods, and large language models.
+I aim to integrate advanced mathematical tools with modern machine learning, with a focus on Bayesian generative models and principled inference, including Gaussian processes and variational inference.

-I have been actively collaborating with **Prof. John Paisley** from **Columbia University**, with a focus on advanced Bayesian machine learning and variational inference.
-Several of our joint papers have been accepted or are under review at top-tier conferences and journals, including ICML, TPAMI, and NeurIPS.
+My first-author work has appeared in ICML (Oral, Top 1%), AAAI, AISTATS, TNNLS, and KBS.
+Several manuscripts are currently under review.
+I also collaborate closely with Professor John Paisley (Columbia University) on Bayesian machine learning and variational inference.